hestonhoffman/changed-lines/README.md

 ![GitHub tag (with filter)](https://img.shields.io/github/v/tag/hestonhoffman/changed-lines)

 This GitHub action returns the file names and modified lines of each file in a pull request.
-This is useful if you're running a custom linter against your files and you want to compare log lines against modified lines in your PR.
+This action is intended for custom linters, where you want to compare log lines against modified lines in your PR.

+The action uses the patch data returned from the [Git API PR endpoint](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2022-11-28#list-pull-requests-files) to collect the modified file names and lines.
+Changes in your PR are compared against the target branch and line numbers in the output are relative to the modified file.
+If the entire file is new, all lines appear in the output.

 > [!NOTE]
 > This action only works with pull requests.